wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 ---
 # Derivatives
 ### Derivative as a Function
+The primary difference between finding the [[Limits#Limit as a Derivative at a Specific Point|derivative at a specific point]] and finding the general derivative function lies in whether or not you plug in a specific value for the variable.

 When represented as functions, describe the rate of change of a function at any point in its domain.
 	This is known as the derivative function or simply the derivative of the function.
 		This derivative function provides a formula that can be used to find the slope of the tangent line to the function at any point in its domain.